ragardner/tksheet/DOCUMENTATION.md

 In `tksheet` versions > `7` there are functions which utilise an object named `SpanDict`.
 These objects are a subclass of `dict` but with various additions and dot notation attribute access.

 Spans basically represent an area of the sheet.
+They can be one of three kinds:
+- `"cell"`
+- `"row"`
+- `"column"`

 Spans store:
 - A reference to the `Sheet()` they were created with.